Summaries of the key changes on the next annual European rail timetable which commences on December 14th 2025

 From December 14th 2025 its new regular daily timetable, to/from King's Cross station in London, will comprise:

-Two of its five trains per day on its King's Cross ↔ Newcastle - Morpeth - Edinburgh route will have their journeys extended to/from Glasgow via Falkirk; which will more than double the number of trains making direct journeys between Newcastle and Glasgow.
+From December 14th two of its five trains per day on its King's Cross ↔ Newcastle - Morpeth - Edinburgh service will have their journeys extended to/from Glasgow via Falkirk; which will more than double the number of trains making direct journeys between Newcastle and Glasgow.

 Lumo will also be introducing an additional King's Cross ↔ Newcastle service.